apike/allenpike.com/_posts/2024-11-30-apple-intelligence-ios-18-2.md

 The animation _is_ nice.

-Like Alexa and Google Assistant, Siri will need to be totally rebuilt to fully take advantage of transformers and modern LLMs.
+But like Alexa and Google Assistant, Siri will need to be totally rebuilt to fully take advantage of transformers and modern LLMs.
 Anybody who has tried ChatGPT Advanced Voice Mode since it was released in September knows that previous-generation voice assistants are now deprecated technology.
 Inconveniently, though, it takes more than 3 months to turn [an amazing but inconsistent and expensive demo](https://help.openai.com/en/articles/8400625-voice-mode-faq) into something that can replace a load-bearing daily tool like Siri for a billion users.

-Google has chosen to hack around this problem by splitting their voice assistant in two: you can talk to Gemini Live, which behaves more like a frontier AI assistant, or old-school Google Assistant, which is dumber but can turn on and off the lights.
+Google has chosen to hack around this problem by splitting their voice assistant in two: you can talk to Gemini Live, which behaves more like a frontier AI assistant, or you can talk to old-school Google Assistant, which is dumber but can turn on and off the lights.
 This is a janky tradeoff, but it gets the new stuff in folks’ hands faster while they retool everything.

 Apple, of course, does not want to put janky stuff in folks’ hands.
 They want to offer a seamless voice assistant for everybody, something that can both meet our suddenly raised expectations of how we converse with technology, yet also reliably do basic things like set timers and turn the lights on and off.
 Given the scale and cost of serving an assistant like this, Siri still needs to be able to serve basic requests locally on-device.
 This is a hard problem.
-It’s a lot less fun to be on the Siri team, saddled with a decade of user expectations, than on the ChatGPT or Claude voice teams.
+It’s a lot less fun to be on the Siri team, saddled with a decade of user expectations, than on the ChatGPT or Claude voice teams right now.

-While Apple works on [whatever this next-generation thing will be](https://www.macrumors.com/2024/11/25/ios-19-siri-revamp-planned/), Siri has flipped from a sorta-unreliable thing we joke about but sometimes use and appreciate, to being embarrassingly behind the curve of technology. iOS 18.2 makes the old Siri a bit more flexible with phrasing, probably by stapling a little transformer model into some part of the legacy architecture, but it’s still obviously old Siri.
+While Apple works on [whatever this next-generation thing will be](https://www.macrumors.com/2024/11/25/ios-19-siri-revamp-planned/), Siri has flipped from a sorta-unreliable tool we joke about but sometimes use and appreciate, to being embarrassingly behind the curve of technology. iOS 18.2 makes the old Siri a bit more flexible with phrasing, probably by stapling a little transformer model into some part of the legacy architecture, but it’s still obviously old Siri.

-In the meantime, if you want to talk to frontier AI, you need to source it elsewhere.
+In the meantime, if you want to talk to a frontier LLM, you need to source it elsewhere.

 ## There’s an App for That

-The final leg in Apple’s AI strategy stool is for state-of-the-art model providers to offer their AIs on Apple’s platforms.
+The final leg in Apple’s GenAI strategy stool is for state-of-the-art model providers to offer their products on Apple’s platforms.
 Famously, iOS 18.2 will let ChatGPT (and, theoretically, other assistants) integrate into Siri for handoff when Apple’s assistant recognizes that a question is out of its league.

 That’s kind of neat.
 But in order for the feature to be useful, Siri needs to be good enough that you reach first for Siri, and then wait for the fallback procedure when it bails.
 If it does bail, it passes to a second-rate version of ChatGPT, which doesn’t have its advanced capabilities like web search and data analysis.
 And even then, Siri sometimes still falls back instead to good old, “Here are some results I found on the web for _seriously why is this so bad it’s 2024 for god’s sake_.”